Carrier Global Corp (CARR): A Deep Dive into Its Performance Met

 Long-established in the Construction industry, Carrier Global Corp (CARR, Financial) has enjoyed a stellar reputation.
-However, it has recently witnessed a decline of 2.5%, juxtaposed with a three-month change of 18.26%.
-Fresh insights from the GuruFocus Score Rating hint at potential headwinds.
+It has recently witnessed a daily gain of 0.59%, juxtaposed with a three-month change of 17.09%.
+However, fresh insights from the GuruFocus Score Rating hint at potential headwinds.
 Notably, its diminished rankings in financial strength, growth, and valuation suggest that the company might not live up to its historical performance.
 Join us as we dive deep into these pivotal metrics to unravel the evolving narrative of Carrier Global Corp.

 Understanding the GF Score